awsdocs/amazon-ecs-bestpractices-guide/doc_source/application.md

 If you group multiple types of application container together in the same task definition, you can’t independently scale those containers\.
 For example, it's unlikely that both a website and an API require scaling out at the same rate\.
 As traffic increases, there will be a different number of web containers required than API containers\.
 If these two containers are being deployed in the same task definition, every task runs the same number of web containers and API containers\.

+We recommend that you scale each type of container independently based on demand\.

 ![\[Diagram showing the task definition of multiple containers with sidecars for extra functionality while keeping a single business function.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/task-definition-sidecars.png)

 We don't recommend that you use multiple containers in a single task definition for grouping different types of application container\.
 The purpose of having multiple containers in a single task definition is so that you can deploy sidecars, small addon containers that enhance a single type of container\.
 A sidecar might help with logging and observability, traffic routing, or other addon features\.

+We recommend that you use sidecars to attach extra functionality, but that the task has a single business function\.

 ### Match each application version with a task definition revision within a task definition family<a name="task-definition-immutable-revisions"></a>